github/training-kit/paths/electron/starting-with-electron/05-running-the-app.md

   nav: "electron-getting-starting"
 main-content: |

-  Now, let's spin up the application locally to see the `index.html` page.
+  Now, let's spin up the application locally.

-  1. Using your Command Line Interface, type `electron-forge start` and press enter.
+  1. Type `electron-forge start` and press enter.

-  You should see a program open up that says "Well hey there!!!".
+  Your app should open up.
 Dev Tools might also be open on the right side, by default.

+show-me-how:
+tell-me-why: |
+  ### Dev Tools
+  You may be familiar with [Chrome Developer Tools](https://developer.chrome.com/devtools) if you've ever built a web page.
+If you're not, they're a set of tools that allow you to see behind the scenes of what a browser displays, giving you visibility into the HTML, CSS, and Javascript that makes up a web application alongside a number of performance analysis tools.

-  When working in Electron, you can use Chrome Developer Tools.
-Open these by selecting "View" from the top level drop down menu of the application, then clicking "Toggle Developer Tools".
-You can also use whatever shortcut you use to open Dev Tools from within a Chrome window.
+  When working in Electron, Dev tools is also available to you.
+Open it at any time by selecting "View" from the top level drop down menu of the application, then clicking "Toggle Developer Tools", or use the shortcuts described in the official documentation.

   TODO - TROUBLESHOOTING in case they can't see it here TODO - add info about what dev tools can do

-show-me-how:
-tell-me-why:

 ---